 By the way: Another way to get the same synchronous write behavior is to call the

-fsync(3C) function.
+fsync(3C) (no link, sun.com no longer exists) function.
 This will force the OS to write all outstanding IO operations to stable storage before returning from the function call.

 If synchronous writes are so slow, why bother going through all that fuzz?